tsaklidis/MeteoValidation/README.md

 ```

 <p>
-	Or assign the task to a cron job every 3 hours. <br>
+	Assign the task to a cron job every 3 hours. <br>
 	In order to check the collected data use the show_plots.py script and give a date as an argument
 </p>